Meditate.

 Join us.
 We offer online and in-person teaching and meditation sessions and rituals at Shin Mei Centre.
 For schedules and more information, visit the Calendar page.

-Shin Mei Spiritual Centrre is the North American branch shrine of Tsubaki Grand Shrine near Suzuka, Japan.
+Shin Mei Spiritual Centre is the North American branch shrine of Tsubaki Grand Shrine near Suzuka, Japan.

 Tsubaki Grand Shrine, located in Mie Prefecture is one of the oldest Shinto shrines in the country, with a history that stretches back over 2,000 years.
 Tsubaki Grand Shrine was founded in the year 3 BCE and is regarded is “ichinomiya” (first shrine) of Mie Prefecture.